victorcodex/kpmg-marketplace-nodejs-mongodb/README.md

 DELETE - localhost:5000/api/wallet/_id

-# A postman collection is available for this project
+# A postman collection is available for this project - get it from the root directory